Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 ## What will happen to the v1 SDK

-After the v2 SDK is released as GA (general audience), meaning it is no longer only in preview, there will be one final LTS of the v1 SDK released that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed).
+After the v2 SDK is released as GA (general availability), meaning it is no longer only in preview, there will be one final LTS of the v1 SDK released that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed).
 Users are still encouraged to migrate to v2 when they have the chance.

 > For more details on LTS releases, see [this document](./readme.md#long-term-support-lts).